ServiceNow Integration

 )(current, previous);

-Make sure that the arguments for RESTMessageV2 matches the name you gave to the Outbound REST Message.
+Make sure that the arguments for RESTMessageV2 match the name you gave to the Outbound REST Message.

 Configure Close Report Event

-The close report event from ServiceNow to HackerOne is set up in a similar fashion to configuring the outgoing requests.
+The close report event from ServiceNow to HackerOne is set up similarly to configuring the outgoing requests.
 You only need to change the content in the Outbound REST Message and the trigger action in the Business Rule.

 To set up the close report event: